marcgg/marcgg.github.com/_posts/2012-09-4-one-reason-to-switch-to-vim-editor.md

 layout: post
 title: "The One Thing That Made Me Switch To Vim"
-description: "This is the one reason that got me to switch to vim after experimenting for years with a lot of different editors."
+description: "This is the one reason that got me to switch to vim after experimenting for years with a lot of different editors.
+Promised, it won't be about emacs vs vim."
 blog: true
 category: blog
 tag: Dev